Aishomeur/STlooper/README.md

 EN/FR
--This shitty looper was fully made with ChatGPT
+This shitty looper was fully made with ChatGPT
--ST sands for shit troll
+ST sands for shit troll

 Lunch